PatB1234/SkiTrip/README.md

 # SkiTrip
 A project Made in C# For School.
-Details will be in ReadMe
+Details Are Below